-- Design and make products that solve both real and relevant problems within a variety of contexts. - Design and make products for themselves or other users to design criteria. - Be able to clearly state the purpose of their products. - Draw on their own experiences and also their use of existing products which they have explored and evaluated. . - Explore materials, components and construction kits, make prototypes and test and evaluate their products. - Select from a range of materials and equipment and be able to explain their choices.
-As children's knowledge of these aspects progress, they will be encouraged to do this with more independence. - Experience a variety of different ways to assemble, join and combine materials using a range of different techniques and also investigate how to make structures stronger, stiffer and more stable. - Be able to clearly state how their products work using their developing technical language and drawing on their knowledge and understanding of other subjects that link such as Science, Mathematics and Computing. - Be introduced to a range of mechanisms that provide different types of movement such as axels and wheels, sliders, levers and linkages, winding mechanisms and pulleys, to developing more sophisticated methods, such as cams and electronics. - Be able to name and sort foods into the main five groups from 'The Eatwell Plate' and know that everyone should eat five portions of fruit or vegetables a day. - Learn skills and techniques such as cutting, peeling and grating safely and have the opportunity to cook a range of dishes. - Explore the use of Information and Communication Technology. - Be inspired by inventors, designers, engineers, chefs and manufacturers who have developed ground breaking products.
+- Design and make products that solve both real and relevant problems within a variety of contexts.
+These contexts could be imaginary or story based or contexts based on local community, industry and the wider environment. - Design and make products for themselves or other users to design criteria.
+Pupils will be given the opportunity to communicate their ideas through talking and drawing. - Be able to clearly state the purpose of their products. - Draw on their own experiences and also their use of existing products which they have explored and evaluated.
+Pupils will be encouraged to develop their use of effective questioning to extend their thinking. - Explore materials, components and construction kits.
+Pupils will have the opportunity to design and make prototypes based on their own research through a variety of design and make assignments (DMAs).
+They will have the opportunity to test and evaluate their own work and the work of others and modify their end products. - Select from a range of materials and equipment and be able to explain their choices.
+As children's knowledge of these aspects progress, they will be encouraged to do this with more independence.
+They will also experience a variety of different ways to assemble, join and combine materials using a range of different techniques and also investigate how to make structures stronger, stiffer and more stable. - Be able to clearly state how their products work using their developing technical language and drawing on their knowledge and understanding of other subjects that link such as Science, Mathematics and Computing.

+- Be introduced to a range of mechanisms that provide different types of movement such as axels and wheels, sliders, levers and linkages, winding mechanisms and pulleys, to developing more sophisticated methods, such as cams and electronics. - Be able to name and sort foods into the main five groups from 'The Eatwell Plate' and know that everyone should eat five portions of fruit or vegetables a day. - Learn skills and techniques such as cutting, peeling and grating safely and have the opportunity to cook a range of dishes. - Explore the use of Information and Communication Technology. - Be inspired by inventors, designers, engineers, chefs and manufacturers who have developed ground breaking products.